emscripten-core/emscripten/docs/process.md

 Emscripten has a lot of settings and features which makes combinatorial testing practically unfeasible.
-In order to manage the complexity and reduce technical dept we constantly strive to deprecate and remove settings and features that are no longer in use.
+In order to manage the complexity and reduce technical debt we constantly strive to deprecate and remove settings and features that are no longer in use.

 In order to manage these deprecations in a way that minimizes user impact and